Plantago major ‘Atropurpurea’ (Purple-Leaved Plantain) [30 Seeds]

-It is possible that these seeds could germinate if you sow them in warm, moist, bright conditions.
-But if you try that and no seedlings appear within 3 to 4 weeks, then try the refrigerator-chilling approach above before moving them back to warmth and light.
+It is possible that these seeds could germinate if you sow them in warm, moist, bright conditions, though perhaps at a less than optimal percentage.
+If you try this approach and no seedlings appear within 3 to 4 weeks, then try the artificial-chilling approach above before moving them back to warmth and light.

 Note that this information will not appear on the seed packet you receive.

 Please read the description as well before ordering.